ryanuber/yum-rocket/README.md

   distribute HTTP server load and avoid connection/bandwidth limits enforced by individual mirror servers

 This is highly experimental and not even proven viable at this point.
-At most, the current functionality distributes HTTP load over many mirrors rather than repeatedly hammering just one.
-It might save you a few seconds per transaction.
 The downside to this library is the HTTP request library limitations.

 - `urllib` and `urllib2` can do http and ftp, but no (solid) keepalive support